lateralblast/lunar/README.md

 Configuration Management
 ------------------------

-The following configuration management output is supporter:
+The following configuration management output is supported:

 - Ansible